 Synthesis: Good CRM software should be a snap to set up and a piece of cake to learn.

-OK, so, customer management relationship software is there to help streamline sales—or a number of other purposes such as customer support, email campaigns, subscriptions, sign-ups, etc. But what is streamlining exactly?
+OK, so, customer management relationship software is there to help streamline work for the sales team—or a number of other purposes such as social media management, leads/contacts organization, customer support, email campaigns, subscriptions, sign-ups, etc. But what is streamlining exactly?